RaptorFF/Introducing-to-JavaScript---The-Dice-Game/README.md

 ## Overview
 **The chalange**
-- Create a Website "The Dice Game" with somw JS code;
+- Create a Website "The Dice Game" with some JS code;

 **Links**
   - Project URL: